Is interpolation benign for random forest regression?

 \section{Abstract}

 Statistical wisdom suggests that very complex models, interpolating training data, will be poor at predicting unseen examples.
 Yet, this aphorism has been recently challenged by the identification of benign overfitting regimes, specially studied in the case of parametric models: generalization capabilities may be preserved despite model high complexity.
-While it is widely known that fully-grown decision trees interpolate and, in turn, have bad predictive performances, the same behavior is yet to be analyzed for random forests.
-In this paper, we study the trade-off between interpolation and consistency for several types of random forest algorithms.
-Theoretically, we prove that interpolation regimes and consistency cannot be achieved for non-adaptive random forests.
-Since adaptivity seems to be the cornerstone to bring together interpolation and consistency, we study interpolating Median RF which are proved to be consistent in a noiseless scenario.
-Numerical experiments show that Breiman's random forests are consistent while exactly interpolating, when no bootstrap step is involved.
-We theoretically control the size of the interpolation area, which converges fast enough to zero, so that exact interpolation and consistency occur in conjunction.
+While it is widely known that fully-grown decision trees interpolate and, in turn, have bad predictive performances, the same behavior is yet to be analyzed for Random Forests (RF).
+In this paper, we study the trade-off between interpolation and consistency for several types of RF algorithms.
+Theoretically, we prove that interpolation regimes and consistency cannot be achieved simultaneously for several non-adaptive RF.
+Since adaptivity seems to be the cornerstone to bring together interpolation and consistency, we study interpolating Median RF which are proved to be consistent \replace{}{in the interpolating regime.
+This is the first result conciliating interpolation and consistency for RF, highlighting that the averaging effect introduced by feature randomization is a key mechanism, sufficient to ensure the consistency in the interpolation regime and beyond}.
+Numerical experiments show that Breiman's RF are consistent while exactly interpolating, when no bootstrap step is involved.
+We theoretically control the size of the interpolation area, which converges fast enough to zero, giving a necessary condition for exact interpolation and consistency to occur in conjunction.